 When we celebrated our tenth anniversary in a special worship service, we invited those partner churches to send representatives with a loaf of bread, and in the call to communion we asked each church to come forward, presenting their gifts.
 And just as they had always responded to the ministry’s needs with imagination and big-hearted generosity, these dear saints came to the table in the same way, some with homemade loaves that expressed their hands-on abilities, and some with big perfect bakery-made items, the best they could buy.

 The bread just kept coming that day.
 We ran out of room to stack it on the small communion table, and began placing the overflow on the edges of the pulpit.
 And naturally we served the leftover bread in a big lunch afterward, to much joy and pleasure.
 That sense of overwhelming bounty was the perfect “loaves and fishes” expression of how that ministry was able, then and now, to embody the love of God in ways that were practical and deeply spiritual.

 I hope to bring some of that abundance into communion tables I will serve, to offer a taste of cornbread and naan and foccacia as the bread of life and to see folks break off a healthy bite as they taste and see that the Lord is good.
 But I will also be carrying Lauren Winner’s insight with me now, that the small taste is also a way to open the door to the certainty of God’s enough.
 As I gather at communion tables or night shelters or barbecues this summer, I will be on the lookout for the way abundance is revealed in small wonders.

 Melissa Tidwell is a recent graduate of Columbia Theological Seminary.
-Her sermon, “There is a River,” chosen for the 2015 Creation Care award, will appear in the fall issue of The Journal for Preachers.
+Her sermon, “There is a River,” chosen for the 2015 Creation Care award, appeared in the fall issue of The Journal for Preachers.

 Photo by Beccasull from Wikimedia Commons.